Skip to main contentSkip to footer content

 Graduate Studies

-ERE graduate applicants select an Option Area that guides coursework and research.
+ERE graduate applicants select a research area that guides coursework and research.

 For the M.S. degree, the graduate student typically tests established theory as part of a research thesis.
 For the Ph.D. degree, the graduate student typically tests and advances established theory as part of a research dissertation.
 For the M.P.S. degree, the graduate student typically completes a comprehensive project or practicum.
 Coursework supports the research.
 Research topics are selected by the student in consultation with their major professor and steering committee.